- 11.5 - Released in 2012

 Materialized views are objects that are reduced sets of information that have been summarized, grouped, or aggregated from base tables.
 They are typically used in data warehouse or decision support systems.

-When a user process fails, what background process cleans up after it?
+When a user process fails, what background process cleans up after

 PMON